Engee documentation

 [count(x > 2) = 3]

-The transition occurs if the value of the variable x has remained more than two exactly 3 clock cycles since the activation of the associated state.
+The transition occurs if the value of the variable x There were more than two left exactly 3 The clock cycle has been running since the activation of the associated state.

 duration